 Mar 19, 2018

-The Center for Reproductive Rights and Mississippi Center for Justice filed a lawsuit on behalf of the Jackson Women’s Health Organization and an independent provider challenging three categories of Mississippi laws and regulations that they claim impose a burden on a pregnant person’s right to choose an abortion, and are therefore unconstitutional.
+The Center for Reproductive Rights and Mississippi Center for Justice filed a lawsuit on behalf of the Jackson Women’s Health Organization and an independent provider challenging four categories of Mississippi laws and regulations that they claim impose a burden on a pregnant person’s right to choose an abortion, and are therefore unconstitutional.

 First, Plaintiffs are challenging the Targeted Regulation of Abortion Providers (TRAP) licensing scheme for abortion providers.
 They allege that “[t]he TRAP Licensing Scheme requires providers of abortion care to obtain and renew a particular health care facility license and to meet separate (albeit in some instances overlapping) sets of requirements established by both the Mississippi legislature and [Mississippi Department of Health] via its implementing regulations in order to obtain or keep that license.”

 Second, Plaintiffs are challenging “laws intended to delay, demean, and misinform women seeking abortion care,” including the mandatory delay and two-day trip requirement, the biased counseling law which requires abortion providers to relay a state-mandated message to their patients, and the state’s ban on telemedicine.